 ‘Shall’ refers to a non-statutory instruction by the council to its members and staff.

 The Responsible Financial Officer (RFO) holds a statutory office, appointed by the council.
-[The Clerk has been appointed as RFO and these regulations apply accordingly.]
+The Clerk has been appointed as RFO and these regulations apply accordingly.
 The RFO;

 acts under the policy direction of the council;